aditya00025/Rental-Asset-Performance-Analysis/README.md

-# RentKar Asset Optimization & Data Analysis Project
+# Assset Optimization Case study

 This repository presents a comprehensive data analysis case study for **RentKar**, a rental business dealing in tech assets like laptops, gaming PCs, and cameras.
 The objective is to improve asset performance, identify underutilization, and offer actionable insights using data-driven methods.